Abdusalom Azizov

-Abdusalom Abdumavlonovich Azizov (Uzbek: Abdusalom Abdumavlonovich Azizov; born January 20, 1960) is an Uzbek military leader who was the Minister of Defence of Uzbekistan from September 4, 2017, to February 11, 2019.
-He now serves as head of the State Security Service.
+Abdusalom Abdumavlonovich Azizov (Uzbek: Abdusalom Abdumavlonovich Azizov; born 20 January 1960) is an Uzbek military leader who was the Minister of Defence of Uzbekistan from 4 September 2017 to 11 February 2019.
+He served as head of the State Security Service from 2019-2024.

-Biography
+Early life and career

-Azizov was born on January 20, 1960, in Tashkent.
+Azizov was born on 20 January 1960 in Tashkent.
 He formerly served in the ranks of the Soviet Army.
 He graduated from the Tashkent Police School (now the Academy of the Ministry of Internal Affairs of Uzbekistan).
 From 1982 to 2001, he served in the Main Department of Internal Affairs of the city of Tashkent from the inspector of the checkpoint to the first deputy chief of the GUVD.
 In 2001-2002, he was the head of the Central Internal Affairs Directorate of the city of Tashkent.
 From 2002 to 2006, he was chairman of the national holding company Uzbekneftegaz.
 From September 2006 to November 2008, Azizov was the General Director of Uzneftprodukt (a subsidiary of Uzbekneftegaz).
 In November 2008 he returned to work at the Ministry of Internal Affairs and in the winter of the same year he served as Deputy Minister of Internal Affairs Bakhodyr Matlyubov, from December 2008 to December 2009 he was First Deputy Minister of Internal Affairs of the Republic of Uzbekistan Bakhodyr Matlyubov.
 From 2008 to 2009, he was simultaneously one of the vice presidents of the Uzbekistan Football Association.
 In 2009-2017 he was the head of the Internal Affairs Directorate in the Jizzakh region.